InertialMicrocavitationRheometry/inca/README.md

 * Due to MATLAB restrictions the InCA window will occasionally hide/show itself when opening/saving files, do not be alarmed by this behavior.
 MATLAB is still fine tuning graphic application behavior

 ## To-Do
-- [ ] Consolidate plotting functions in plotting class
+- [x] Consolidate plotting functions in plotting class
-- [ ] Consolidate figure theme functions in figureappearance class
+- [x] Consolidate figure theme functions in figureappearance class
-- [ ] Consolidate bubble analysis functinos in bubbleanalysis class
+- [ ] Consolidate bubble analysis functions in bubbleanalysis class
 - [ ] Swap current mask overlay preview panel for triggerable panel/extend control panel so all components are visible at the same time